 14. Operating a Membership Site

-Another model for running a profitable online business, start your own website and charge visitors a flat monthly fee to access all of your content.
+- Running a membership site can be a profitable online business model.
+Start your own website and charge visitors a flat monthly fee to access all of your content.

 15. Selling Domains